 Here’s a simple recipe to use up some of your pumpkin glut.
 This will make enough for four large portions.

-– 900g of roughly chopped pumpkin
+– 900g of roughly chopped and peeled pumpkin

 – one large red onion

 – salt and pepper to taste